 There's a small, free, first-come first-served cabin near the summit with a stove and 4 bunks.
 There are streams on the way up the mountain that you can use to filter water as well.
 Camping on the summit is windy, but not impossible and there are some areas on the summit between the brush which helps cut down on the wind.
 Just behind the cabin is a small hill you can hike up and over - on this hill are some small areas where you can also setup a tent.
 Camping on the summit is do-able, but very windy, so not recommended.

 Campground Along the Trail

-There's a campground situated half way up the mountain with signs along the trail pointing to the campground's spur trail.
+There's a campground situated half way up the mountain (about 1.5-miles from the parking lot trailhead) with signs along the trail pointing to the campground's spur trail.
 Each site is first-come first-serve, free, and they usually sit about 50 feet away from each other.
 Some sites are more secluded than others, but this backcountry campground is a surefire way to setup your campsite without struggling to find a place close to the summit.

 Bash Bish Falls